jdriselvato/Senior-iOS-Interview-Prep/{ik} UpLevel/Week 5/Live Graphs Class with Brian/README.md

 4. Code it up

 ## ==Steps to code it up==
-1. before we traverse we need to represent the grpah.
+1. before we traverse we need to represent the graph.
 Do we need to build the graph?
 2. Do we need an outer loop? - do we need multiple traversals
 3. code the base BFS or DFS algo
 4. code the extensions